Back to top

 Whereas; hotels in cities with direct access to airports raise 11% more revenue per room than hotels in cities without direct transit access.

-Whereas; Buffalo’s has publicly owned rights-of-way (ROW) making extensions to Metro Rail among the most affordable in the country for transporting large numbers of people.
+Whereas; our region has publicly owned rights-of-way (ROW) making extensions to Metro Rail among the most affordable in the country for transporting large numbers of people.
 Further, since the Eastside / Airport ROW is not on public roads; disruptions to businesses during construction will be minimal.

 Whereas; The federal government has passed a sweeping, but time-limited, infrastructure bill that provides funding for transit projects.

-Whereas; Public transportation is critical for closing the mobility equity gap that requires the 30% of Buffalo households that do not own cars to spend twice as long for commuting than those with cars.
+Whereas; Public transportation is critical for closing the mobility equity gap that requires the 30% of Buffalo households and many other area households that do not own cars to spend twice as long for commuting than those with cars.

 Therefore, we call on the NFTA with the Governor and state, county, and municipal legislators to: